Hudson River Fishing Charters

 The Hot Spots…

-The section of river that we will concentrate on is from the flats just below the Kingston Rhinecliff bridge to the Ledges that are north of the Rip Van Winkle, Sailing daily from Lynch’s Marina in Saugerties, New York ; will give us the distinct advantage of being right in the middle of these prime locations, with a short run to the fish, this area is a breeding ground for the very big females, better known as cows, very scenic with breathtaking views.
+The section of River that we will concentrate on is from the flats just below the Kingston Rhinecliff bridge to the Ledges that are north of the Rip Van Winkle, Sailing daily from Lynch’s Marina in Saugerties, New York ; will give us the distinct advantage of being right in the middle of these prime locations, with a short run to the fish, this area is a breeding ground for the very big females, better known as cows, very scenic with breathtaking views.

-The fish will navigate certain routes year after year, the larger spawning females will follow the main river channel to seek out and use the numerous flats, shoals, and ledges to ambush and gorge on the river herring.
+With numerous tournament wins Captain Steve has proven the fish will navigate certain routes year after year, the larger spawning females will follow the main river channel to seek out and use the numerous flats, shoals, and ledges to ambush and gorge on the river herring.

 Striped bass is a highly prized species, many recreational fishermen consider it to be one of the most exciting and challenging fish to catch.